 Source: Survey with social media, 2020

 Interestingly what Table 5 shows, that out of 72 informants, in general, there are 21-40 members (20.83%).
-17 GAPOKTAN tomatoes or 20.83% have a membership of 61 - 80 people and at least 100 members in 4 GAPOKTAN tomatoes.
-The number of members of each GAPOKTAN is based on the area of land they are working on, tomato production, and group income owned so that more members is certainly a signal of farmers' success.
+17 GAPOKTAN tomatoes or 20.83% have a membership of 61 - 80 people and at least 100 members in 4 Gapoktan tomatoes.
+The number of members of each Gapoktan is based on the area of land they are working on, tomato production, and group income owned so that more members is certainly a signal of farmers' success.

 Table 5.
 Profile based on GAPOKTAN members